sarahstrong314/MCR3U/1 - Polynomials and Quadratics/5 - Factoring Trinomials and Binomials.md

 ### Factoring ax^2 + bx + c
 To factor a trinomial in the form ax^2 + bx + c, we can follow a similar process as when a = 1, but with some extra steps.

-1. Find two constants, s and t, that have the property s + t = b, s \times t = a \times c.
+1. Find two constants, s and t, that have the property s + t = b, st = ac.
 If s and t do not exist, it cannot be factored.
 2. Rewrite ax^2 + bx + c as ax^2 + sx + tx + c.
 3. Rewrite it by factoring ax^2 + sx, then factoring tx + c.
 There will be a common factor among both of them.
 4. Factor out the common factor.

 Here is an example using 2x^2 + 5x + 2.

-We want two constants s and t such that s + t = 5 and s \times t = 4.
+We want two constants s and t such that s + t = 5 and st = 4.
 The solution s = 1 and t = 4 works.
 We could also use s = 4 and t = 1.
 2x^2 + 5x + 2 = 2x^2 + x + 4x + 2 = x(2x + 1) + 2(2x +1)= (2x + 1)(x + 2).